Azure/azure-powershell/src/ResourceManager/IotHub/Commands.IotHub/help/Remove-AzureRmIotHubKey.md

 ```
 Remove-AzureRmIotHubKey [-ResourceGroupName] <String> [-Name] <String> [-KeyName] <String> [-WhatIf] [-Confirm]
- [<CommonParameters>]
 ```

 ## DESCRIPTION
 Removes an IotHub Key.
 If there are multiple keys with the same name the first one in the list is removed.

 ## EXAMPLES